-We work closely with other council services such as Planning and Economic Development and our aim is to provide a streamlined service to you.
+Our services work closely together and our aim is to provide a streamlined service to you.

-We are part of a much wider regulatory system in [the Local Authority area].
-We have good working relationships with other regulators such as [insert details], and this enables us to deliver a more joined up and consistent service.
+We are part of a much wider regulatory system in Tendring.
+We have good working relationships with other regulators and this enables us to deliver a more joined up and consistent service.
 This includes sharing information and data on compliance and risk, where the law allows, to help target regulatory resources.